 Any unsaved puzzles or changes will be removed, and all variables and scene objects properties will be reset to their initial values.
 Therefore you can use this method for cleaning up application state in the course of development iterations.

 Most of the times, you can repeatedly click Run in order to immediately apply your tweaks for the puzzles.
 However, if you want to reset the state of your app and perform a clean run, simply use the browser's standard refresh page button instead.
 Once the page is refreshed, the puzzles automatically take effect.
 Be sure to save your changes before reloading the page otherwise they will be lost!

 The Save operator requires the local development server to be running.
-The server is launched automatically with the first instance of 3ds Max or Blender, but if it went down for some reason, a connection error will be displayed when you try to save your puzzles:
+The server is launched automatically with the first instance of Blender, 3ds Max or Maya, but if it went down for some reason, a connection error will be displayed when you try to save your puzzles: